hissssst/pathex/guides/tutorials/lenses.md

 ## For any value in nested structure

-Alright, we have a nested structure with various types inside and we need to find any value in any map for which the special condition occurs and change it
+Allright, we have a nested structure with various types inside and we need to find any value in any map for which the special condition occurs and change it

 Think of an HTML-like structure without attributes like